SalesforceCommerceCloud/pwa-kit/README.md

         }
     },
     "defaultSite": "<YOUR_SITE_ID_HERE>",                       // If site id used if one is not determined from the URL in multi-site
-    "einsteinAPI": {                                            // Einstein analytics tracting connection info.
+    "einsteinAPI": {                                            // Einstein analytics tracking connection info.
         "host": "https://api.cquotient.com",
         "einsteinId": "<YOUR_EINSTEIN_ID_HERE>",
         "siteId": "<YOUR_SITE_ID_HERE>",
         "isProduction": false
     },
-    "enabled": true,                                            // Toggle this extesnion on or off, this is useful for debugging and development, defaults to true.
+    "enabled": true,                                            // Toggle this extension on or off, this is useful for debugging and development, defaults to true.
     "pages": {},                                                // Per page configuration information.
     "siteAliases": {},                                          // Site alias's for multi-site support.
     "sites": [],                                                // Site configs for multi-site support.